Tehnix/spaceneovim-layers/README.md

-+tools/multicursor     |Support for multiple cursors +tools/terminal        |Defaults and keybindings for the terminal +ui/airline            |Replace the status bar with airline +ui/toggles            |Toggles for common components
++tools/multicursor     |Support for multiple cursors +tools/terminal        |Defaults and keybindings for the terminal +ui/airline            |Replace the status bar with airline +ui/dynamic-cursor     |Dynamically change the cursor depending on the mode +ui/toggles            |Toggles for common components

 Language layers